Hans Sennholz

 Hans F. Sennholz (/ˈzɛnhɔːlts/; [ˈzɛnhɔlts]; 3 February 1922 – 23 June 2007) was a German-born American Austrian School economist and prolific author who studied under Ludwig von Mises.
 A Luftwaffe pilot during World War II, he was shot down over North Africa on 31 August 1942, and spent the remainder of the war in a POW camp in the United States.

 After returning to Germany, Sennholz took degrees at the universities of Marburg in 1948 and Köln in 1949.
-He then moved to the United States to study for a Ph.D. at New York University where he became Mises' first PhD student in the United States.
+He returned to the United States to study for a Ph.D. at New York University where he became Mises' first Ph.D. student in the United States.
 He taught economics at Grove City College, 1956–1992.
 After he retired, he became president of the Foundation for Economic Education, 1992–1997.

 Early life

 World War II

 He was drafted into the Luftwaffe during World War II and became the pilot of a Messerschmitt Bf 109, earning the Iron Cross for valor from his engagements in Norway, France, and Russia.
 He was shot down over North Africa on August 31, 1942, at a time when the battle for north Africa was intensifying, and spent the remainder of the war in a POW camp in the United States, ultimately located to a POW camp in Wilson, Arkansas, where he worked from 1945 to 1946 at the Wilson dairy farm "milking 20 cows twice a day".